ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We provide brand impact strategy, digital marketing solutions, and mission-driven creative campaigns that amplify your social and environmental mission.
+      We provide impact strategy, digital marketing solutions, and mission-driven creative campaigns that amplify your social and environmental mission.
 Whether you're a nonprofit, ethical brand, or CSR leader, we help you engage supporters, grow your influence, and make a real difference at the grassroots level.
     actions:
       - label: Get started
         altText: ''